The Progress Project: Rethinking Progress and Human Development. The Glaser Progress Foundation in

 The most well-known account is the GDP.

-transactions -- which distorts their measurement of environmental health and social well-being.
+transactions — which distorts the measurement of environmental health and social well-being.

 Divorce, disease, pollution and crime make the country appear better off because they drive the